ProjectIgnis/Distribution/README.md

 * The last banlist used is now remembered after leaving deck edit, a duel, or the client.

 * macOS
-	* Cmd+Q quits the application.
-"Quit" menu item added to app menu.
-	* Cmd+N opens a new instance.
-"New Window" menu item added to app and dock menus.
-	* Ctrl+Cmd+F toggles fullscreen windowed mode.
-If there's no system bind for F11 that will work as well.
-"Toggle Full Screen" menu item added to app and dock menus.
-This is remembered on app restart like on Windows and Linux.
-		* Known bug: invoking the binary from the Terminal directly (./EDOPro.app/Contents/MacOS/EDOPro) will never start the game in fullscreen on macOS Mojave, but no user should be starting the game this way anyway.
 	* Shift+Right Click to add to side deck in Deck Edit now works like on Windows and Linux
+	* Known bug: invoking the binary from the Terminal directly (./EDOPro.app/Contents/MacOS/EDOPro) will never start the game in fullscreen, but no user should be starting the game this way anyway.
+	* Known bug: Cmd+Right in an edit box results in game crash

 * Scripts now load from one subdirectory level in the script folder only.